Using the UK Conformity Assessed (UKCA) Mark After Brexit

 What should I be doing now to prepare?

-Now is the time to speak to Element about precisely how the conformity processes for your product will be affected.
+Now is the time to speak to Element about precisely how your product's conformity processes will be affected.
 You may need to take additional action if the product needs third-party conformity assessment, such as a Notified Body Type Examination or factory audit.

 From 1 January 2021, EU appointed Notified Bodies based in the UK will be referred to as UK Approved Bodies.
 The CE marking will no longer be valid or accepted by EU authorities after 31 December 2020 for any product which was CE approved using a UK based former EU Notified Body.
 Instead, the certification needs to be transferred to an EU-27 Notified Body to be maintained or a Notified Body recognized by the EU (such as those countries that have an MRA with EU).